 This clear, intuitive model could guide something as simple as a starter conversation with staff, clients as well as all stakeholders about where your organization is now.
 It could also guide a discussion of your products and services or where you might be “stuck” or needing a fresh perspective in your planning.

 For more on understanding the progress of working through resistance, especially compliance and apathy, real change killers, take a look at Ron Koller’s change study.
-Let Ron or me know if you’re interested in his free or low-cost change survey tools, best suited to organizations with more than 100 employees.

 Collecting data at crucial points throughout any change implementation is important.
 The what, where, when, how and why the data is collected is ALSO important, and is an intervention in and of itself.
 A good model including approaches like Whole-Scale Change helps, as referenced on the DVF handout.